amzn/style-dictionary/docs/src/content/docs/reference/Hooks/preprocessors.md

 Starting in version 4.0, you can define custom preprocessors to process the dictionary object as a whole, after it all token files have been parsed and combined into one.
 This is useful if you want to do more complex transformations on the dictionary as a whole, when all other ways are not powerful enough.

+You can also tag a preprocessor with a platform option, so it only runs on the dictionary for that specific platform when building said platform.

 :::caution
 It should be clear that using this feature should be a last resort.
 Using custom parsers to parse per file or using transforms to do transformations on a per token basis, gives more granular control and reduces the risks of making mistakes.